tmcd82070/Rdistance/README.md

 ## Examples

-Examples show the basic workflow of distance-sampling analysis in `Rdistance` are on our [Examples wiki page](examples.md)
+These examples show basic estimation of abundance via distance-sampling analyses, both with and without covariates.
+Additional information can be found on our \[wiki\]((<https://github.com/tmcd82070/Rdistance/wiki>) and in our vignettes.

 ### Line Transects - No Covariates